matveyt/vim-jmake/README.md

 ### Description

-This Vim plugin provides asynchcronous :Make and :Lmake commands.
+This Vim plugin provides asynchcronous :Make and :Grep commands.

 ### Download and Install